Icinga/icinga2/doc/5-monitoring-remote-systems.md

 The setup wizard will do the following:

-* Generate a local CA in `/var/lib/icinga2/ca` or use the existing one
-* Generate a new CSR, sign it with the local CA and copying it into `/etc/icinga2/pki`
+* Generate a new self-signed certificate and copy it into `/etc/icinga2/pki`
 * Store the master's certificate as trusted certificate for requesting a new signed certificate (manual step when using `node setup`).
 * Request a new signed certificate from the master and store updated certificate and master CA in `/etc/icinga2/pki`